 Final Draft Produced

-Bill is submitted to the President who then submits Executive Bill to the National Assembly.
+The bill is submitted to the President who then submits Executive Bill to the National Assembly.

-Bill is sent to the National Assembly
+The bill is sent to the National Assembly.

-The National Assembly passes the Nigerian Startup Bill
+The National Assembly passes the Nigerian Startup Bill.

 Yes.
 Other African countries like Senegal and Tunisia have passed their own startup bills.